IvoryC/BioLockJ/mkdocs/user-guide/docs/Getting-Started.md

 The `validation` has tables recording the MD5 sum for each output from each module.
 If the pipeline is run again, this folder can be used to determine if the results in the new run are an exact match for this run.

 Within each module's folder, we see the "biolockjComplete" flag (the same flags are used in modules and at the top level).
-All output-procuing modules have a subfolder called `output`.
+All output-producing modules have a subfolder called `output`.
 Most modules also have folders `script` and `temp`.
 The output folder is used as input to down-stream modules.
 Modules are the building blocks of pipelines.
 For more information about modules, see [Built-in BioModules](Built-in-modules.md).

-## Making your own pipline
+## Making your own pipeline
 Now that you have a working example, you can make your own pipeline.
 You may want to modify the example above, or look at others under `/templates`.